 The Teatro Comunale was built over the ruins of the Bentivoglio Palace, which was torn down brick by brick by a furious mob after the family was expelled in 1506.
 The street to the right of the theatre, Via del Guasto (‘of the broken’), got its name from the ruins, which were too extensive to clear and remained here for decades.

 The Bibienas did much to popularize the typical Baroque tiers of boxes, which the Teatro Comunale preserves behind its 1933 façade.
 It opened on 14 May 1763 with the first opera performance in the city with Il Trionfo di Clelia commissioned from Gluck especially for the occasion.
 It was an instant hit.

 But the Italians were equally well represented, not only Verdi, but long-time resident Rossini, who saw 20 of his operas performed here.
 Arturo Toscanini served as conductor from 1894 until the Second World War.
-Since then a long list of famous conductors and singers have graced the Teatro Comunale's board, which producse eight operas every season, including, recently, Janáček's Jenufa.
+Since then a long list of famous conductors and singers have graced the Teatro Comunale's boards.
+It produces eight operas every season, including, recently, Janáček's Jenufa.